AleannLab/aleannlab/README.md

-# bio

 ### Hi there, I'm Alex 👋

-I'm CEO development agency [AleannLab](https://aleannlab.com), Ukraine, city Poltava.
+I'm CEO of development agency [AleannLab](https://aleannlab.com), Ukraine, city Poltava.
-I'm looking Looking forward to utilize my Web Development in a Dynamic Environment.
+I'm looking Looking forward to utilizing my Web Development in a Dynamic Environment.
 Proficient at web application/mobile development that we provide.🧑🏻

 ### Our stacks